AsafJosefMor/Airbnb-QA-Automation-Home-Assignment/README.md

-# Airbnb UI WQA Automation Project
+# Airbnb UI QA Automation Project

 A Selenium-based Java automation suite for end-to-end Airbnb search and reservation flows.
 This repository provides a production-grade, scalable UI automation framework for Airbnb,